Eric Bana: Personal life

 On official identity documents he still has his birth surname, Banadinović.

 In 1995 while working on the television series Full Frontal, Bana began dating Rebecca Gleeson, a publicist with the Seven Network and daughter of then Chief Justice of New South Wales, and later Chief Justice of Australia, Murray Gleeson.
 They married in 1997, after Bana proposed to her on a trip to the United States, which he won from Cleo Magazine after being named their "Bachelor of the Year" in 1996.
 Bana and Gleeson have two children together; Klaus (born 1999) and Sophia (born 2002).
-Klaus has graduated from VCA studying film while Sophia completed 2 years of full-time dance and continues to pursue a degree part-time at University of Melbourne.
+Klaus graduated from the Victorian College of the Arts with a degree in film and television, while Sophia completed two years of full-time dance and continues to pursue a degree at University of Melbourne.
 His sister-in-law is current High Court of Australia Judge Jacqueline Gleeson.

 Bana was appointed Member of the Order of Australia (AM) in the 2019 Birthday Honours for his services to drama.

 Interests and hobbies

 Bana is a motor racing enthusiast, and participates in various racing competitions in Australia.
 At the age of 14, he wanted to leave school to focus full-time on becoming a motor mechanic, but his father convinced him to complete school, advising him to avoid making his hobby a job.
 Bana purchased his first car, a 1974 XB Ford Falcon coupé, at the age of 15 for A$1,100 and, driving it, made his motor sport racing debut in Targa Tasmania 1996, a week-long race around Tasmania.
 In 2004, Bana purchased a Porsche 944 to compete in Australia's Porsche Challenge.
-Competing throughout 2004 he often finished in the top ten and in November, finished fourth at the Sandown event, a personal best.
+Competing throughout 2004 he often finished in the top ten, and in November finished fourth at the Sandown event, a personal best.
 On 21 April 2007, Bana crashed his 1974 XB Falcon Coupe in the 2007 Targa Tasmania rally; he and his co-driver were uninjured.
 Bana appeared on the British motoring show Top Gear on 15 November 2009 as a guest for its "Star in a Reasonably Priced Car" segment.

 Bana is a prominent fan of Australian rules football.
 His love of the sport began at a young age when his godfather took him to games to see the St Kilda Football Club, his favourite team in the Australian Football League (AFL).
 Bana has been seen at AFL games when he is back in Australia.
 His love for St Kilda FC resulted in the club being featured in the film Funny People and in Bana's promotion of the film in 2009, notably on NBC's Late Night with Jimmy Fallon.
 In 2010, Bana was named the "Saints Number One Ticket Holder".